Doug Coombs: Death

 While skiing with friends on April 3, 2006, Doug Coombs died from a severe fall at the Couloir de Polichinelle in La Grave, France.
 He was trying to rescue his friend Chad VanderHam, who had fallen himself.
 Both skiers fell approximately 1500 feet.
 Doug Coombs was found dead after the fall, and VanderHam later died from his injuries.
 Coombs was 48.

 A memorial for Coombs was held at Jackson Hole Mountain Resort on June 25, 2006.
 A run on the upper part of the mountain memorializes him.

+Legacy

+Doug's passion for skiing has been kept alive through the Doug Coombs Foundation, now Coombs Outdoors.
+Coombs Outdoors was established in 2013 to offer children from low-income families the guidance, support, and equipment required to participate in the amazing outdoor adventure experiences and sports activities that define the Jackson Community.
+Through these physical pursuits, it enables low-income children to reach their full potential and to engage in the wide array of outdoor activities offered in Jackson Wyoming.

+His life is described in Rob Cocuzzo's book 'Tracking the Wild Coomba'.

+Coombs' Law is described as "there are no bad ski conditions, only bad skiers."

 Filmography

 While not an exhaustive list, Doug Coombs has been featured in a number of ski films, including: